 release PPA is recommended for most users, but another may be better for you based on your needs.
 Here is a description of each PPA.

 Starting with Regolith 1.5, there are a few different desktop packages that users can choose from to get specific package selections for their system and use case.

 |Legacy package, no status indicators.
 Not recommended for new users.|

 |A reasonable set of default packages for desktop users.|

 |The bare minimum package set for power users.
 Not recommended.|

 |Some additional packages on top of standard for laptop users.|

 |Includes all of the official looks and status indicators available.|

 Regolith packages are built for

-arm64 architectures.
-A stand-alone installer is not available for ARM-based systems such as the Rasberry Pi, however Regolith can be installed via PPA into an existing Ubuntu system.
+armhf architectures.
+A stand-alone installer is not available for ARM-based systems such as the Rasberry Pi, however Regolith can be installed via PPA into any existing Ubuntu system running on the supported architectures.
 See above about installing Regolith via PPA.